eddiejessup/SublimeSurround/Readme.md

 ### Key-binding interface

-The plugin binds a shortcut, `"ctrl+k", "ctrl+c"` to run the `surround_change` command, or `"ctrl+k", "ctrl+shift+c"` to run the `surround_delete` command.
+The plugin binds a shortcut, `"ctrl+k", "ctrl+c"` to run the `surround_change_with_prompt` command, or `"ctrl+k", "ctrl+shift+c"` to run the `surround_delete_with_prompt` command.
 On MacOS, the "super" (command) key is bound instead of the "ctrl" key.

-You can also define a keyboard shortcut which runs the commands with particular arguments, by binding a key pattern to the `surround_change_text` command with the arguments `match` and `replacement` specifying your intended find/replace characters.
+You can also define a keyboard shortcut which runs the commands with particular arguments, by binding a key pattern to the `surround_change` command with the arguments `match` and `replacement` specifying your intended find/replace characters.
+To delete surroundings, just set the replacement to an empty string.

 For example, to add shortcuts to replace `'` with `"` and vice versa, you might add the key bindings:

 ```
 {
     "keys": ["super+k", "super+'"],
-    "command": "surround_change_text",
+    "command": "surround_change",
     "args": { "match": "\"", "replacement": "'" }
 },
 {
     "keys": ["super+k", "super+shift+'"],
-    "command": "surround_change_text",
+    "command": "surround_change",
     "args": { "match": "'", "replacement": "\"" }
 }
 ```